 We love the ruby redness of this one and the touch of dark chocolate in the palate makes it very moreish, indeed.

-You can check out the Willamette Valley Vineyards Whole Cluster Pinot Noir, 2018, Oregon online.
+You can check out the Willamette Valley Vineyards Whole Cluster Pinot Noir Red Wine, 2018, Oregon online.

 Frog’s Leap Pink La Grenouille Rougante 2018, California

 A super wine for the picnic in the park.
 You will find a soupcon of boldness in this pure bodied pink.